Alfonso Cigala Fulgosi

-Alfonso Cigala Fulgosi (Agazzano, 16 October 1884 – Sinj, 1 October 1943) was an Italian general during World War II.
+Alfonso Cigala Fulgosi (16 October 1884 – 1 October 1943) was an Italian general during World War II.

 Biography

 He was born in Agazzano, province of Piacenza, on October 16, 1884, into a family of the ancient Ligurian nobility (several of his ancestors had been Doges and Captains of the Republic of Genoa).
 After attending a boarding school run by the Barnabites in Lodi, where he obtained his high school diploma, he entered as a student at the Royal Military Academy of Infantry and Cavalry of Modena in November 1904.
 He graduated as cavalry second lieutenant in 1906, he was destined to serve at the 8th Regiment "Lancers of Montebello".
 After promotion to lieutenant in September 1909, he became captain in 1915 while serving in the 3rd "Savoia Cavalleria" Regiment.

 After the Kingdom of Italy entered the First World War, on May 24, 1915, Cigala Fulgosi became adjutant of the commander of the 1st Army, General Roberto Brusati.
 He took part in war operations as commander of a squadron of the 9th Regiment "Lancers of Florence", and was later attached to the 8th Infantry Division.
 In August 1917 he was seriously wounded on Sveta Gora during the Eleventh Battle of the Isonzo, in an action for which he was awarded the Silver Medal of Military Valor, and in 1918 he followed his division in France, where he participated in the second battle of the Marne.

 In 1924 he was promoted to major and held the position of teacher at the Officer Cadet School in Milan, later becoming alternate judge at the Territorial Military Court of Milan until 1927, when he was promoted to the rank of lieutenant colonel and transferred to the Special Center of Cavalry of Sardinia.
 Later he served at the command of the Udine Army Corps, at the War Ministry and finally at the command of the Milan Army Corps.
-On December 31, 1936 he was promoted to colonel and in 1940 he was transferred at his request to the reserve, with the rank of brigadier general.
+On December 31, 1936, he was promoted to colonel and in 1940 he was transferred at his request to the reserve, with the rank of brigadier general.
 In the same year he was appointed President of the Italian Federation of Equestrian Sports (F.I.S.E.).